surmanlab/surmanlab.github.io/README.md

  - __Ivan Alfaro__ _Undergrad Researcher (MSci), from late 2020._
  - __Dr Blanca Ivonne Vergara Arenas__ _Postdoctoral Researcher, from late 2020._

 *We are a growing group, always on the lookout for talented, fun, colleagues.
-We advertise available positions, but if you’re interested in joining the Surman Lab – to pursue research studentships, year abroad/Erasmus studies, or a postdoctoral fellowship – feel free to contact Andrew directly.*
+We advertise available positions, but if you’re interested in joining the Surman Lab – to pursue research studentships, year abroad/Erasmus studies, or a postdoctoral fellowship – please get in contact with Andrew directly.*

 ***
 #### Contact: